taosdata/TDengine/documentation20/en/08.connector/docs.md

 - `TAOS_RES* taos_stmt_use_result(TAOS_STMT *stmt)`

 Gets the result set of the statement.
-The result set is used in the same way as when calling nonparameterized.
-After using it, `taos_free_result` should be called to release resources.
+The result set is used in the same way as when calling non-parameterized.
+After using it, `taos_free_result()` should be called to release resources.

 - `int taos_stmt_close(TAOS_STMT *stmt)`